Likes2Weave/RepData_PeerAssessment1/PA1_template.md

                     SummaryInterval$interval==activity$interval],steps))
 ```

 Make a histogram of the total number of steps taken each day.
 Recalculate the number of steps per day, first.
+Standardize the y-axis range to make comparisons easier to see.

 ```r